Team Ham: Hamilton Wetland Restoration Project

 Engaging the Community

-STRAW is engaging approximately 1,300 to 1,600 students and teachers to install over 2,000 native plants on up to 150 acres of seasonal wetland habitat and upland transitional habitat from 2012 to 2014.
+STRAW engaged approximately 1,300 to 1,600 students and teachers to install over 2,000 native plants on about 150 acres of seasonal wetland habitat and upland transitional habitat from 2012 to 2014.

 To volunteer at the Nursery, contact Nursery Manager Christina McWhorter.